Cipher Department of the High Command of the Wehrmacht: Liaison with Hungary

-Hungary was the first country that Germany established signal intelligence relations in 1922.
+Hungary was the first country that Germany established signal intelligence relations with in 1922.
 In the early 1920s OKW/Chi tried to make an agreement with the Austrian cipher bureau in the Ballhausplatz, but they refused to collaborate.
 The Austrians had personal contact with the Hungarian cipher bureau, who learned of the matter and within weeks sent two men to Berlin, including Wilhelm Kabina, and within a few hours of arriving, an agreement was worked out to collaborate.
 The agreement remained in effect for over 20 years and the terms were loyally observed.
 All material and results were exchanged with the Hungarian cipher bureau, and an attempt was even made to divide the work between the two departments, but this had not worked in practice.
 In urgent cases, messages were passed from Budapest to OKW/Chi by telegraph.
 In cases where they had failed to intercept an important message, a telephonic request would be sent to Budapest, and any gaps would be filled by telegraph.
-The Hungarians were considered excellent at solving plain balkan codes, but had never had any success with Greek traffic.
+The Hungarians were considered excellent at solving plain Balkan codes, but had never had any success with Greek traffic.
 Hungary helped OKW/Chi to solve the American military Attaché system, called the Black Code, by providing materials covertly extracted and photographed from American diplomatic baggage.
 Wilhelm Fenner however, considered them on the whole indifferent cryptanalysts and not as good as OKW/Chi.

 Liaison with Finland

-The liaison with Finland cipher bureau, the Signals Intelligence Office (Viestitiedustelutoimisto) was less complete.
+The liaison with the Finland cipher bureau, the Signals Intelligence Office (Viestitiedustelutoimisto) was less complete.
 Fenner visited the agency in Helsinki in 1927 to explore collaboration with Chi, but found that the Finnish had barely any organisation, but three years later it was an equal partner in cipher work.
 The Finnish contribution was exact clever decipherment rather than an exchange of intercepts.
 Reino Hallamaa was the Director.
-They worked on plain allied codes, the Brown and Gray codes and the strip cipher.
-The Finnish has a slight liaison with the Hungarians and had an exchange of visits but no material was exchanged.
+They worked on plain Allied codes, the Brown and Gray codes and the strip cipher.
+The Finnish had a slight liaison with the Hungarians and had an exchange of visits but no material was exchanged.
 The Hungarian cipher bureau also had a liaison with the Italian cipher bureau, Servizio Informazioni Militare but again no material was exchanged.